 Storing Gold Coins

 Now that you have bought your gold coins and have taken physical delivery of them, you must protect your gold coins from fire and theft.
-If you can't store your gold coins in a safe deposit box at a bank you must take adequate steps to secure them in your home.
+If you can't store your gold coins in a safety deposit box at a bank you must take adequate steps to secure them in your home.